-We have assumed the exercise price of the Transaction Warrants will not be adjusted to an amount below the par value per share of the Common Stock and we express no opinion to the extent that, notwithstanding the current reservation of shares of Common Stock, tuture adjustments to the price at which the Transaction Warrants, the Series A Preferred Stock or the Convertible Notes to or the Convertible Notes to be convertible or exercisable into more shares of Common Stock than the number that remain authorized but unissued.
+We have assumed the exercise price of the Transaction Warrants will not be adjusted to an amount below the par value per share of the Common Stock and we express no opinion to the extent that, notwithstanding the current reservation of shares of Common Stock, future adjustments to the price at which the Transaction Warrants, the Series A Preferred Stock or the Convertible Notes convert into or are exercised for shares of Common Stock may cause the Transaction Warrants, the Series A Preferred Stock or the Convertible Notes to be convertible or exercisable into more shares of Common Stock than the number that remain authorized but unissued.
 We have also assumed that the Company will continue to be incorporated and in existence and good standing in its jurisdiction of organization.

 In our examination, we have also assumed the genuineness of all signatures, the authenticity and completeness of all documents submitted to us as originals, the conformity with the originals of all documents submitted to us as copies, the authenticity of the originals of such documents, and the legal competence of all signatories to such documents.
-We have also assumed the authority of such persons signing on behalf of the parties thereto other than the Company and the due authorization, execution and delivery of all documents by the parties thereto than the Company.
+We have also assumed the authority of such persons signing on behalf of the parties thereto other than the Company and the due authorization, execution and delivery of all documents by the parties thereto other than the Company.
 We have assumed that the certificates representing the Securities have been properly authenticated by the signature of an authorized officer of the Company's transfer agent.
 We have also assumed the conformity of the documents filed with the Commission via the Electronic Data Gathering, Analysis and Retrieval System ("EDGAR"), except for required EDGAR formatting changes, to physical copies submitted for our examination and the absence of any evidence extrinsic to the provisions of the written agreements between the parties that the parties intended a meaning contrary to that expressed by those provisions, and that the terms of such documents will not change after the date hereof.